Burial in Anglo-Saxon England: Cemeteries as evidence of the Anglo-Saxon settlement

+"It is fairly clear that most Anglo-Saxon cemeteries are unrepresentative of the whole population, and particularly the whole age range.
+This was, therefore, a community which made decisions about the disposal of the dead based upon various factors, but at those we can barely guess.
+Was the inclusion of some but not all individuals subject to political control, or cultural screening?
+Was this a mark of ethnicity or did it represent a particular kinship, real or constructed, or the adherents of a particular cult?
+Was it status specific, with the rural proletariat – who would have been the vast majority of the population – perhaps excluded?
+So are many of these cemeteries associated with specific, high-status households and weighted particularly towards adult members?
+We do not know, but the commitment of particular parts of the community to an imported and in some senses 'Germanic', cremation ritual does seem to have been considerable, and is something which requires explanation."

 Barrow burials

 In the late sixth century, well over a century after the Anglo-Saxon peoples had become dominant in eastern Britain, they adopted a new burial practice for the deceased members of the wealthy social elite: their burial in tumuli, which are also known as barrows or burial mounds.

 This practice had been adopted by the members of the Merovingian dynasty who ruled the Franks in Francia (modern France) during the fifth century.
 During the sixth century, they had gained increasing influence over the Anglo-Saxon Kingdom of Kent, eventually leading to a marriage alliance between the two.
 The Kentish elites subsequently adopted the practice of tumuli burial, and from here it spread north of the Thames, being adopted by the elites in other Anglo-Saxon kingdoms.
 It has also been suggested that some of the Anglo-Saxons may have adopted the practice from native Britons.

-Indeed, barrows had been constructed for burial in Britain during the Neolithic, Bronze Age, Iron Age and Romano-British periods prior to the Anglo-Saxon arrival.
-In many cases, Anglo-Saxons reused these earlier monuments rather than constructing their own.
 Barrow burials continued to be practised by the Anglo-Saxons throughout the seventh century but had effectively died out by the eighth.

 Ship burials

 Another form of burial was that of ship burials, which were practised by many of the Germanic peoples across northern Europe.
 In many cases, it seems that the corpse was placed within a ship that was then either sent out to sea or left on land, but in both cases then set alight.
-In Suffolk however, ships were not burned, but buried, as is the case at Sutton Hoo, which it is believed, was the resting place of the king of the East Angles, Rædwald.
+In Suffolk however, ships were not burned, but buried, as is the case at Sutton Hoo, which, it is believed, was the resting place of the king of the East Angles, Rædwald.
 Both ship and tumulus burials were described in the Beowulf poem, through the funerals of Scyld Scefing and Beowulf respectively.